mckamey/jsonfx-v1/JsonFx2/JsonFx.Json/Readme.txt

 TODO:
 - split DataReaderSettings into type coercion and settings
-- extract JsonParser from JsonReader?
+- evaluate ctor vs. property dependency injection
 - check for cycles in JsonWriter (using a stack?)

 Same as v1.x